yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 \end{align}
 $$

-Once again standard implications so the result is standard big-M model
+Once again standard implications so the result is a standard big-M model

 $$
 \begin{align}